jorgequintanilha/shieldmate/README.md

     <h4>Multiple theme/deck registration per player:</h4> Naturally this is where the player registry is aiming to become.
 It will come, maybe not in the near future but it will.
     <h4>Allow for negative life points:</h4> A situation came up where players can go into negative life points due to Platinum Angel or something like that.
 Niche, but possible to implement without a lot of work.
 It'll be on the next version as well.
     <h4>Allow the player to choose the background color:</h4> Nope.
 Not happening.
 Each color was chosen to give the combinations some identity.
 Having a bright yellow background with a black mana symbol is stupid.
 Same goes for gradient colors, background images, and so on.
 The app's design direction is what it is.

-<h2>Final thoughts</h2>

-This project is fun, I like to add stuff to it and learn along the way how to deal with performance issues and so on.
-But I feel I'm close to reaching a technical ceiling and I'll study other technologies for android development.
-When I started this, I opted to go hybrid because I thought I'd be releasing in all three platforms (microsoft was still a thing back then) at the same time but alas, reality is not so gentle.
-Publishing to iOS went from a priority, to a desire, to me simply not caring anymore.

-For now, I will do a bit of adjustments here and there and probably call it a "final" version while I'm planning a next step of sorts.
-I'm studying Ionic, React, Angular and so on.